FazeFlynn/SPM-Class/readme.md

 ## Cohesion and Coupling

-In software project management, **cohesion** and **coupling** are important concepts related to how components or modules of a system interact with each other and how they are designed to work.
-While they are related to software design and architecture.

 ### 1. **Cohesion:**
 Cohesion refers to the degree to which the elements within a single module or component of a system are related to each other.
 It measures the internal consistency of a module or class.